The Westminster lensArchive · Written questions · 3,383 tabled · 3,342 answered

 Asked

-With reference to paragraph 27 of the policy paper entitled Security and defence partnership between the European Union and the United Kingdom of Great Britain and Northern Ireland, published on 19 May 2025, what progress he has made towards exploring the potential to establish an administrative arrangement between the UK and the European Defence Agency.
+With reference to paragraph 60 of his Department's joint policy paper entitled Security and defence partnership between the European Union and the United Kingdom of Great Britain and Northern Ireland, published on 19 May 2025, when did the (a) UK last monitor and (b) the EU last report to the UK the outcome of its monitoring of the implementation of the provisions of the Security and Defence Partnership.

 Reply